SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

     is that all services are created below one base image with starting

     one contianer one service.

+    If create all contianers under only one image, that just like a physical

+    Linux;

+    If creat contianer one by one image, that all called seperated system,

+    distributed system, computer cluster, or service farm.

 18.[Setup C/C++ development environment via Docker on Mac(Chinese)](https://zhuanlan.zhihu.com/p/422010999)